-GET IN LINE TOGETHER - Parents attending camp as chaperones do not have to be in the same groups or have the same schedule as their child.
-However, to be in the same Family Group with a particular child, adults should tell us that they want that.
+Parents attending camp as chaperones do not have to be in the same groups as their child.
+However, if they want to be in the same group make this known to your county's 4-H adult leader.

 CAMPER CARE-GIVER - If a parent or other chaperone needs to be with a child all day every day for any reason, please notify us ahead of time and we'll make sure that the child and adult have exactly matching assignments and schedules.
+When a care-giver is required, this person will not be charged for coming to camp.